JLF FIRM ARTICLES AND NEWS

 - Collect your medical exam records and notes from your doctor

-- Contact an experienced car accident attorney to discuss your next steps
+- Contact a Pomona car accident attorney to discuss your next steps

 One of the largest expenses resulting from many car accidents is the cost of incurring and recovering from an injury.
-In order to fight for your right to compensation for your injuries, your attorney will collect your medical documentation to show the medical expenses that are related to the accident.
+To fight for your right to compensation for your injuries, your personal injury attorney will collect your medical documentation to show the medical expenses that are related to the accident.
 Insurance companies are businesses that are looking to make a profit, and they are notorious for attempting to reduce the compensation that they offer for car accident claims.

 If you attempt to attest that you were seriously injured in an accident and require compensation for your medical expenses, it will be critical to show documentation that your injuries were treated right away after the accident.
 Without these medical records, the insurance company might attempt to claim your injuries must not be that serious, or that they were not even related to the accident.